manavshah-28/8_Bit_CPU/README.md

 - Assemblers and Assembly Language

 ### setup
 -The Logisim software works on a java runtime environment.
-To set up said environment visit (link)[https://www.java.com/en/download/].
+To set up said environment visit [link](https://www.java.com/en/download/).
 -The logisim software can then be run.
--Check out (Design a CPU)[https://www.udemy.com/course/design-a-cpu/?referralCode=B07BE3FAAA67CBB65F29] course by Ross Macgowan.
+-Check out [Design a CPU](https://www.udemy.com/course/design-a-cpu/?referralCode=B07BE3FAAA67CBB65F29) course by Ross Macgowan.
 _All credits to © Ross Macgowan_